 - 15. Members may wish to update their ticket terms and conditions to ensure they clearly inform consumers how various COVID-19 issues are dealt with, or publish their COVID-19 refund/exchange policy. - 16.
-Members should communicate with consumers before the event outlining: - measures for presenting a COVID safe event; and - expectations that consumers will only attend the event if feeling well (i.e. not displaying COVID-19 symptoms or required by government health directions to quarantine/selfisolate/stay at home).
+Members should communicate with consumers before the event outlining: - measures for presenting a COVID safe event; - expectations that consumers will only attend the event if feeling well (i.e. not displaying COVID-19 symptoms or required by government health directions to quarantine/selfisolate/stay at home); and - any mandatory government requirements which may be in effect at the time.